pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/index.md

 then send the changes to the upstream master copy of the repository where it gets merged.

-The Pachyderm version control works slightly differently.
+Pachyderm version control works slightly differently.
 In Pachyderm, only a centralized repository exists and you do not store any local copies of that repository.
 Therefore, the merge, in the traditional Git meaning, does not occur.